All Episodes

 Anyway, so the millennials are tortured here.

-It's according to the Washington Post, it's a less sexy time to be young than it used to be, despite millennials' reputation as bedhoppers frolicking like the characters on girls.
+It's according to the Washington Post, it's a less sexy time to be young than it used to be, despite millennials' reputation as bed hoppers, frolicking like the characters on girls.

-A study published uh Tuesday in the journal Archives of Sexual Behavior reminds me I need to renew my subscription.
+A study published Tuesday in the journal Archives of Sexual Behavior reminds me I need to renew my subscription.

-latest survey finds that younger millennials born in the 1990s are more than twice as likely to be sexually inactive in their early 20s as the previous generation was.
+The journal Archives of Sexual Behavior, the latest survey finds that younger millennials born in the 1990s are more than twice as likely to be sexually inactive in their early 20s as the previous generation was.

 Even other millennials are more sexually active than this younger group.